mikeharris-des/MapBuilder/README.txt

 ABOUT MAP GENERATION:

-    to modify the maximum generated map size, in test.cc change 'maxBaseDimension' value in main() to any desired integer value.
+    to modify the maximum generated map size, in test.cc change 'maxBaseDimensionOfMatrix' value in main() to any desired integer value.

-    maxBaseDimension represents the base matrix square dimension n x n that is expanded to ( 2n - 1) x ( 2n - 1) :
+    maxBaseDimensionOfMatrix represents the base matrix square dimension n x n that is expanded to ( 2n - 1) x ( 2n - 1) :

         [ Matrix ]                                    [ ExpandedMatrix ] [ if REMOVE_COMMON_LOOPS is set]